 According to Herzberg’s two-factor theory, this can be fixed by considering what motivates the team members.
 Simply put, people will act out when they feel like something is missing (i.e., dissatisfaction) or when they feel good about themselves (i.e., recognition).

-If you want them to stop acting out, then it may be time to look at how well their needs are being met by the company.
+If we want this hypothetical team member to stop acting out, then it may be time to look at how well their needs are being met by the company.

 Hygiene factors are the elements of a job that satisfy basic needs: security, pay, fairness, and working conditions.
 When these needs are met, employees feel comfortable and satisfied with their roles.
 Here are some examples of hygiene factors: